 Why Native Plants are Beneficial

-Because these plants co-evolved with local wildlife, they co-exist well.
-Pollinators such as bees are attracted to purple colored Lavender Hyssop, and butterflies and Bumble Bees both love native flowers like Red Milkweed.
+Because these plants co-evolved with local wildlife, they co-exist well with it.
+Pollinators such as bees are attracted to purple-colored lavender hyssop, and butterflies and bumble bees both love native flowers like red milkweed.
 Gardeners can choose plants to attract specific wildlife, and the animals will thrive in their new habitat.

 Natives are adapted to the local climate, so they don’t require as much watering.
 Because of their affinity to local conditions, native plants don’t need chemical pesticides to assist them.
-Native plants attract beneficial insects.
-These help keep pests away naturally, and provide food for birds.
-You can choose plants that do well in the soils already present in your yard.
-You will not need to use fertilizers in native gardens because the plants work well in these soils.
-As with all gardens, there will be weeding to do, especially when the garden is new.
+Native plants attract beneficial insects, which help keep pests away naturally, and provide food for birds.
+If you choose plants that do well in the soils already present in your yard, you will not need to use fertilizers in native gardens because the plants work well in these soils.

 Planning a Native Yard